 Projects include: rough framing, siding, painting, insulation, drywall, electrical, warehouse, home repair, landscaping and working at the ReStore.
 Volunteering your time with Champaign County Habitat is a fun and rewarding experience.
 Not only will you develop construction skills, but you will also work side by side with partner families as they complete their sweat equity hours.

-To become a Habitat volunteer, please register on-line via our CERVIS database system below.
+To become a Habitat volunteer, please register on-line via calendar system below.
 When you log in and register as a new volunteer, you will be provided a profile page where you can let us know what your interests are, any special talents or skills you may have and your availability.

 We volunteer on Saturday’s from 8:00am-3:00pm.
 We will provide everything you need for an enjoyable build experience.
 We would love to see you on the job site.
 Sign up for any Saturday and we will let you know where to go for the days and the tasks we will be working on!

 Habitat does more than build homes and faith.
 It also builds leaders.
 Habitat provides hands-on training and mentorship for new leaders.
 You will develop new construction and leadership skills while at the same time enriching your community.
 You will have the opportunity to build a team and build a home from the ground up.
 Habitat is looking for new leaders to share in this challenge!